 What's it About?

-The women hears sound effects through the phone.
+The women hear sound effects through the phone.
 Gun shots, voices... it sounds like the intruders are downstairs.
 The woman is champing at the bit to leave her room and go and get her daughter in an adjoining room.
 The voice alludes to someone having grabbed 'the child.'
-The woman freaks out madly trying to escape the bedroom she was told to barricade herself into.
+The woman freaks out madly trying to escape the bedroom she is told to barricade herself into.
 The scene ends.

 We then see the pranksters, they are happy.
 Afloat on 'likes' and views to their web page.
 They trick their mates, their neighbors and anyone they can - with fake car-crashes, fake terminal illnesses, fake deaths.
 They truly take the cake for vulgar.